Home Trending Startup India When Should a Start-up Company Expect Profit?

 The distinction between “ramen profitability” and real profitability should also be understood.

-Profitability in the ramen profitable company indicates that the company can provide for its shareholders (though barely).
+Profitability in the ramen profitable company indicates it can provide for its shareholders (though barely).
 Online or home-based enterprises with little start-up costs can become profitable very rapidly.

-Entities should try and grow to such extent that they are able to make ample contribution to the economy and its growth.
+Entities should try and grow to such an extent that they can make ample contributions to the economy and its growth.

-For the majority of technological businesses during the last ten years, growth rates have defined success.
-Unprecedented processing power was made possible by Moore’s Law, which sparked a race in winner-take-all markets with rising returns to scale.
+Growth rates have defined success for most technological businesses during the last ten years.
+Moore’s Law made unprecedented processing power possible, which sparked a race in winner-take-all markets with rising returns to scale.
 Early 21st-century entrepreneurs adopted the motto of “growth-hacking,” which led to the emergence of brand-new sectors, tech behemoths, and a time when online community, content, and commerce have fundamentally changed how we live, learn, and work.

 Pacing and endurance are crucial in a marathon.
-Few businesses from the mid-2000s IT boom had the wisdom to slow down in preparation of the lengthy voyage ahead.
-Our shared passion with disruption led us to view established businesses as something to destroy rather than to appreciate.
-Many investors and advisers were drawn in by the possibility for career-defining riches, and we failed to teach entrepreneurs the foundations of sustainability.
-We are just now seeing how unsustainable the mentality of “move quickly and break everything” was going to be.
+Few businesses from the mid-2000s IT boom had the wisdom to slow down in preparation for the lengthy voyage ahead.
+Our shared passion for disruption led us to view established businesses as something to destroy rather than to appreciate.
+The possibility of career-defining riches drew in many investors and advisers, and we failed to teach entrepreneurs the foundations of sustainability.
+We now see how unsustainable the mentality of “move quickly and break everything” would be.

-We were able to pinpoint a number of fundamental components that have contributed to the longevity of long-standing businesses across a range of sectors by taking a close look at these businesses.
+We pinpointed many fundamental components that have contributed to the longevity of long-standing businesses across a range of sectors by closely examining these businesses.
 Principles that put society first, flexible long-term plans, and scalable leadership are some of them.
-Start-ups can improve their chances of long-term sustainability by implementing these principles without having a detrimental effect on their potential to develop quickly or on society as a whole.
+Start-ups can improve their chances of long-term sustainability by implementing these principles without detrimental effects on their potential to develop quickly or on society.